Communist League (Denmark): History

 In 1975, factional conflicts surged within KF.
-One section, centered in the university environment in Århus, emerged as a group called the 'Coffee Club' (Kaffeklubben).
+One section, centered in the university environment in Aarhus, emerged as a group called the "Coffee Club" (Kaffeklubben).
 It proposed certain renewals of the strategy of KF.
 Ahead of the 1977 congress, a document, based upon the inputs from the Coffee Club, was approved as a strategic document of KF.

-A minority, based in Copenhagen, which wanted a more Leninist line organized itself as the Communist League - Politics and left KF.
+In 1977, about 6% of delegates, based in Copenhagen, formed the splinter group Kommunistisk Forbund - politik (KF-p).
+Members of KF-p were more closely aligned with Leninism than KF, and differed from the party in their position that the 1917 October Revolution was the basis of communist revolution in Denmark.
+After departing from KF, KF-p attempted to join VS, but were denied entry on grounds of political disagreements.

-In 1980 KF was dissolved and its members joined VS. During its existence, KF held seven congresses and various annual summer camps.
+In 1980 the party was dissolved and its members rejoined VS. During its existence, KF held seven congresses and various annual summer camps.